 If you read my previous article on Grammarly’s free services, then you know they had me seriously impressed.
 So imagine my glee when I investigated the Grammarly premium services and encountered this list:

-If you’re anything like me, you have the most spectacular ideas for your writing when you’re doing everything but writing (and especially when it’s 4 am and you’re supposed to be sleeping).
+If you’re anything like me, you have the most spectacular ideas for your writing when you’re doing everything but writing.
 Then, when you sit down and stare at that damn blinking cursor, all words go out the window and you forget how to brain.
 Continue reading “My 3 Favorite MasterWriter Tools”